 NACEW’s research and advice aims to boost women’s participation and success in the workforce.
 NACEW’s work also helps ensure New Zealand women receive the opportunities for advancement their skills deserve.
 For example, NACEW has recently been working with the Ministry of Women’s Affairs to increase the ‘pipeline’ of women into management and leadership roles.

-Here are a few examples of our work and some recommended links for those who wish to find out more:
+Here are a few examples of our work and some recommended links to find out more:

 Assisting women in the workforce

 October 2010 - This review synthesises findings about flexible working arrangements from relevant literature in New Zealand and overseas.
 The review found there was increasing interest in the use of flexible working arrangements to address labour market pressures - apart from caring responsibilities.
 It examines benefits and barriers of flexible work, the approaches of different countries and the impact of legislation.